 3 Things we learnt at the Pasta Project

 Cooking Fresh pasta is quicker than using shop bought ingredients

 Once we got behind the stoves and started cooking, it came obvious that the pros were far better at it than we were ☺.
-However, with the help from the chefs (who were all excellent) it wasn’t long before our dishes were ready.
+However, with the help of the chefs (who were all excellent), it wasn’t long before our dishes were ready.
 So fast, in fact, that I haven’t used any pre-prepared sauces since the event.

 When cooking pasta dishes, less is more